posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ### Implementations

-::: tip
+::: info
-Throughout this section, we will import from `vue-router/auto`.
-This is added by [unplugin-vue-router][uvr] but you can also import from `unplugin-vue-router/runtime` if you don't want to use file-based routing.
+Ideally, we would import from `vue-router/auto`.
+This should be added by [unplugin-vue-router][uvr] but given the current state, we need to import from `unplugin-vue-router/data-loaders/...`.
 :::

 ### Interfaces